VoxLenox/ESPRemoteCaptivePortal/README.md

-# ESP8266RemoteCaptivePortal
+# ESPRemoteCaptivePortal
-Host a captive portal on ESP8266 with your device
+Host a captive portal on ESP board with your device